hbang/TypeStatus-Plus/README.md

 Ethan Arbuckle helped us out with some of the backgrounding logic that saved our asses.
 What we had in early betas would constantly break in crazy ways, and we probably wouldn’t have been able to effectively fix it even if we spent months on it.
 Ethan gave us some of his insanely-well-researched code, coming after his awesome backgrounding-related projects such as Mirmir.
 I owe him my firstborn child and maybe a spare kidney or two.

-Veerklempt and Timon Olsthoorn made the tweak look beautiful.
-Adam I and Timon handled gathering translations and other housekeeping things, and Adam constantly does an amazing job handling the support inbox.
+Veerklempt and Timon Olsthoorn (tmnlsthrn) made the tweak look beautiful.
+Adam I (iAdam1n) and Timon handled gathering translations and other housekeeping things, and Adam constantly does an amazing job handling the support inbox.

 You guys are great.
 Together we made TypeStatus Plus happen.
 Thanks for everything.